 Homeownership is one path to help

 For most people, the biggest source of untapped funds is their home.
-The average homeowner between the ages of 55 and 64 had home equity of $120,000, according to the U.S. Census Bureau data available.
+The average homeowner between the ages of 55 and 64 had home equity of $133,000 in 2018, according to the most recent U.S. Census Bureau data available.
 Those 65 and older had average home equity of $174,000.

 If the only real option for a loved one who's receiving care is an assisted living residence or nursing home, then selling the home is an ideal way to raise money.
 Someone who needs extra money to pay for home-based care could buy a smaller, less expensive house or condominium and use the profit to pay the extra medical expenses.